open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 > Configuring an extension does not enable it.
 Extensions are enabled within the
 > [service](#service) section.

 By default, no extensions are configured.
-A basic example of all available extensions is provided below.
+A basic example of extensions is provided below.

 > For detailed extension configuration, please see the
 > [extension README.md](https://github.com/open-telemetry/opentelemetry-collector/blob/main/extension/README.md).